IKE Platform

 Update the current feature branch by incorporating changes from main.
 For long-lived feature branches, main may advance significantly.
 This goal brings the feature branch up to date, surfacing merge conflicts incrementally rather than at feature-finish time.

-mvn ws:update-feature-draft # preview
+mvn ws:update-feature-draft # preview vs origin/main

-mvn ws:update-feature-publish # merge (default)
+mvn ws:update-feature-publish # merge main into the feature

 ws:feature-finish-squash — squash-merge back to main